eziCode/mlb-kalshi-trader/hit_reversion_strategy/README.md

 favorably, then exit on velocity reversal, trailing giveback, or the momentum hold limit.
 Momentum is disabled in the selected configuration.
 Any remaining position settles at the final game outcome.

+Live entries and exits are immediate-or-cancel.
+Every available contract up to the $2 budget is accepted; an unfilled entry remainder is cancelled, while an exit can sell partially and keeps the unsold position active for later eligible trades or settlement.
+The shared account cap and duplicate-order ledger are safety controls, not strategy activity limits.

 ## Data, tuning, and evaluation